pfertyk/blog/content/008-asyncio-context-manager-testing.md

 This coroutine calls the `random.photos` API and gets a JSON response in return.
 In that response, there is a 'photos' key with a list of images.
-The problem is, since the API returns random photos, sometimes there are no photos (the list is there, but it's empty).
+The problem is, since the API returns random results, sometimes there are no photos (the list is there, but it's empty).
 In that case we keep calling the API until we get any images and return a URL of a random one.

 Note: the original program required a param that specified a day on which